mknyszek/sudice/README.md

 [1d3 ?
 1d2 1d4 : 1d8]
 ```

+### Boolean Operators

-Note that with these semantics, one can think of "true" as being 1 and "false"
+Note that given how selection works, one can think of "true" as being 1 and
-as everything else.
+"false" as everything else.
 To support this notion, and a more natural form of
 conditionals, we provide a set of conditional operators which return 1 if true
 and 2 as false.